sookinoby/generative-models/README.md

 *Note - Although RNN model is used to generate text, it is not actually a 'Generative Model' in the strict sense.
 This [pdf document]((https://arxiv.org/pdf/1703.01898.pdf) clearly illustrates the difference between a  generative model and discriminative model for text classification.

 First, we will discuss the idea behind Generative Models and then cover the limitations of Feed Forward Neural Networks.
-Next, we will implement a basic RNN using Feed Forward Neural Network that can provide good insight into working of RNN.
+Next, we will implement a basic RNN using Feed Forward Neural Network that can provide a good insight into how RNN works.
 Then we design a powerful RNN with LSTM and GRU layers using MxNet gluon API.
 Next, we implement a Generative Adversarial Network (GAN) that can generate new images from existing images.
 By the end of tutorial, you can implement [other cool](https://blog.openai.com/generative-models/) generative Models using Gluon API.
 We will roughly be following the structure of [this report](https://web.stanford.edu/class/cs224n/reports/2737434.pdf)

 ### How Generative Models Go Further Than Discriminative Models